gaboreszaki/Laravel12-Bootstrap5-template/README.md

-# Laravel12-Bootstrap5-template
+# Laravel12 & Bootstrap5 Template
-A template for laravel 12+ integrted with bootstrap 5.3+ with custom Authpages utilising laravel's fortify
+A template for Laravel 12+ integrated with Bootstrap 5.3+ with custom AUTH pages utilising Laravel's fortify